EventTrojan: Manipulating Non-Intrusive Speech Quality Assessment via Imperceptible Events: Proposed method

 \subsection{Trigger Design}

-\textbf{Online Conferencing.} Packet loss is a highly probable phenomenon that may occur in online conferencing, which can significantly impact speech quality.
+\textbf{Online Meeting.} Packet loss is a high probability event that may occur in online meeting, which can significantly impact speech quality.
 When packet loss happens, intermittent blank regions may emerge within the speech spectrum, as illustrated on the right side in Fig.~\ref{fig:Network_packet_loss_spectrogram}.
-Compared to slience segment, the spectrogram of packet loss is entirely blank across all frequencies.
-This difference ensures that our triggers will not be incorrectly triggered by silence segment.
-We utilize the blank region as trigger and randomly determine its occurrence position and duration to adapt to the randomness of packet loss in real-world scenario.
-More formally, we using $\tau_i$ and $n_i$ represent the position and duration of silent segment within individual $x_i$, where $\tau_i$ and $n_i$ are randomly selected from two uniform distributions (i.e., $U(0, l_i - n_i)$ and $U(1, 2)$), respectively. $m_i \in \{0,1\}^d$ is a binary masking matrix with the same dimension as $x_i$, where the indices of its elements are represented by $index$.
-Let $\odot$ denotes element-wise operation.
-The trigger implantation can be described as follows:
+Compared to the silence segment, the spectrogram of packet loss is entirely blank across all frequencies.
+This difference ensures that our triggers will not be incorrectly triggered by the silence segment.
+Moreover, we aim for the backdoor to be successfully triggered only when packet loss occurs in regions of the spectrum containing content.
+This approach enhances the stealthiness of the backdoor.
+The implanted network packet loss trigger is shown in Algorithm \ref{algo:Packet Loss Trigger Generation}.
+Given the waveform of a sample $x_i$, we obtain a spectrogram by Short-Time Fourier Transform (STFT):

+where $S_{x_i}$ is the result of $x_i$ containing $n$ time frames and $k$ frequency bins, $N$ is the window size, and $w$ is the window function.
+Then, the spectral flux at frame $t$ can be described as follows:

+where $S_{x_i}^{t}[j]$ denotes the $j$-th frequency bin of frame $t$.
+We use the average spectral flux of $x_i$ as a threshold to filter the regions.
+The midpoint of the longest region is finally calculated to obtain the trigger implantation position $\tau_i$.
+The process of implanting a trigger can be described as follows: